Manuel7070/Printf/README.md

 - Example `main.c` files are provided for testing purposes.
 You can use them to test your functions, but they are not required to be pushed to your repository.
 Our own `main.c` files will be used during compilation, which may differ from the examples provided.

 ## Let's Get Started!
 Feel free to explore the project and contribute your ideas and code.
-Together, we can create a robust and efficient implementation of the `printf` function in C. Happy coding! 🚀
+Together, we can create a robust and efficient implementation of the `printf` function in C.